-Ashley and I know that we have a solid story with solutions for women and men looking to see our culture and work environments change for the better.
-We just need help to finish it.
+Ashley and I know that we have a solid story with strategies for women and men looking to see our culture and work environments change for the better.
+We need help to finish it.

 So – by night I dream of needing money and needing knowledge.
 By day I work towards raising funds and improving my filmmaking skillsets.

 I daydream about being interviewed at Sundance and Tribecca as to how Pioneers in Skirts will help women just starting out in their careers.
 I daydream about being on the CBS This Morning tv show; sitting in front of Gayle, Norah and Charlie as we share what we’ve learned as we made the film — providing tips like how to help Norah’s daughters avoid being overcome by gender bias in their future.

 I also daydream about my daughter – Ashley Maria.
 She’s the Pioneers in Skirts director who is also a “character” in the film.
 I dream of the day she’s seen as a director, and not as a “woman director” who occasionally gets lucky.